John Doheny

-Doheny is noted as a colorful raconteur (no small accomplishment in a city like New Orleans).
-A 2002 interview with him can be found here, courtesy of smoothjazz.com, which includes an explanation of how he came to acquire the middle name "Pip", and an account of his early days as a struggling musician.

-Doheny is also a jazz historian.
-He holds an MA in Jazz History from Tulane University, as well as a B.mus and B.ed from the University of British Columbia in Vancouver, British Columbia, Canada.
-He has written articles on Jelly Roll Morton in the popular press, and published in Tulane's Jazz Archivist.
-He has also achieved notoriety for transcribing the music of Charles Mingus from audio form into written musical scores.
-Having transcribed the music of Mingus, he adapted the scores to a series of performances entitled 'Mingus Mania,' parts of which appeared on the Bravo television network in the early 1990s as musical interludes.
+Doheny is a jazz historian, holding an MA in Jazz History from Tulane University, as well as a bachelor's in music and a bachelor's in education from the University of British Columbia in Vancouver, Canada.
+He has written articles on Jelly Roll Morton and published in Tulane's Jazz Archivist.
+He has transcribed the music of Charles Mingus from audio form into written musical scores.
+These scores were adapted to a series of performances, Mingus Mania, parts of which appeared on the Bravo television network in the early 1990s as musical interludes.
 Doheny also composed and performed source music for the soundtrack for the 1998 Bruce Sweeney film Dirty, as well as appearing with his band in the 1997 Brian Dennehy TV movie A Father's Betrayal.

-He is now a resident of New Orleans, Louisiana.
-While many New Orleans residents were displaced by Hurricane Katrina, Doheny was one of the first to return after the flood waters subsided, and was one of the most enthusiastic and vocal advocates for the rebuilding of New Orleans to its original form, history, and traditions.
+Doheny lives in New Orleans, Louisiana, and is an advocate for the rebuilding of New Orleans to its original form, history, and traditions.